A Jedi's Fight - A Star Wars Fan Fiction Story

 Chewbacca grunted some words.

-"Yes, Chewie, that's what I've been thinking of too.
-Could it be, that the provisionary imperial government doesn't agree with Trevor's actions here in the Palomintar System?
-Could it be, that the imperial government has sent one of her officers as undercover with the Basilisaea to keep them informed?"
+"Yes, Chewie, that's what I've been thinking of.
+Could it be, that the Provisional Coruscant Council doesn't agree with Trevor's actions here in the Palomintar System?
+Could it be, that those leaders have sent one of her officers as undercover agent with the Basilisæa to keep them informed?"
 Luke commented.

-"That means, that the guy deliberately has infiltrated on Palomintar Four without admiral Vestor's knowledge?"
-Han said.
+"That would indeed mean, that the guy has infiltrated on Palomintar Four without admiral Vestor's knowledge?"
+Leia said.

-"Anyway, we have to be careful, as long as we don't know what this guy's intentions are and if he is also resides in Darth Golluth' underground hide-out."
-Leia remarked.
+"Anyway, we have to be careful, as long as we don't know what this guy's intentions really are and if he also resides in Darth Golluth' underground hide-out."
+Han remarked.

-"If I've listened well, Ben, this new development doesn't any serious difficulties with our work," Cornell commented.
+"If I understand correctly, Ben, this new development won't cause any serious difficulties with our work," he commented.

-"No, Cornell, is doesn't.
+"Absolutely not, Cornell.
 You and the harvesters can continue the way you did.
-My friends and I will keep an eye on this guy.
+My friends and I will keep an eye this.
 Our communication with the Tychorion will keep us informed," Luke said.

 divider